openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 - Whether to use DC API, Redirects with custom URL schemes  and/or Redirects with claimed `https` scheme URIs for presentation
 - Support or restriction of additional cryptographic suites and hash algorithms

-Below are two non-normative examples illustrating how an ecosystem may define the above elements to achieve its specific goals and preferences.

-### Improved Baseline Interoperability

-This ecosystem prioritizes interoperability among all Wallets and Issuers, without requiring any pre-existing relationships, and supports both ISO mdocs and SD-JWT VCs.
-To achieve this, the ecosystem could define the following:

-- Wallets MUST support both mdoc and sd-jwt-vc.
-Issuers MAY issue in either format.
-- Wallets MUST register for the 'haip-vci://' custom scheme, where possible.
-- Wallets and Issuers MUST support key attestations in the format specified in Annex D of [@!OIDF.OID4VCI].
-- Wallets MUST register for the 'haip-vp://' custom scheme and DC API when they have credentials available, where possible.

-Making these choices maximizes interoperability between the parties in the ecosystem while minimizing the burden on Issuers and Verifiers.
-This comes at the expense of an increased burden on Wallets as well as the potential privacy and security issues in (#interop-key-attestations).

-### Existing Curve Requirements

-This ecosystem places importance on maintaining compatibility with already issued cryptographic curves.
-To achieve this, the ecosystem could define the following:

-- Verifiers MUST support all curves from Cipher Suite 1 as listed in table 22 of (@!ISO.18013-5).
-- Verifiers MUST support all hash algorithms in table 21 of (@!ISO.18013-5).
-- Issuers MAY sign credentials using any curve from Cipher Suite 1 as listed in table 22 of (@!ISO.18013-5).
-- Issuers MAY use any hash algorithm in table 21 of (@!ISO.18013-5).

-Making these choices ensures interoperability with any existing Issuer, at the cost of an increased burden on the Verifier.

 # Security Considerations {#security_considerations}

 Note that security considerations for OpenID for Verifiable Credential Issuance are defined in Section 13 of [@!OIDF.OID4VCI] and for OpenID for Verifiable Presentations in Section 14 (for redirect based flows) or Section A.5 (for DC API) of [@!OIDF.OID4VP].